 Russia’s war on Ukraine can only be resolved through ‘diplomacy’, says Zelensky

-An end to the fierce war can only be reached ‘at the negotiating table’, Zelensky said
+An end to the conflict can only be reached ‘at the negotiating table’, the Ukrainian president says

 Ukraine’s bloody battle to victory against Russia’s invasion will be hard won through diplomacy, said Ukrainian president Volodymyr Zelensky in an interview marking the third anniversary of his inauguration.